Top Ten Car Detailing and Auto Care Tips from Enthusiastic Car Owners

 Owning a collector car is the dream of many.
 Once you have your dream car, you might find it becoming more worrisome than you intended.
 We interviewed ten car owners who have everything from 1923

 T-Buckets to 1967 GTXs in their garage and asked them their top advice for taking care of their vehicles.
 Here’s what they had to say:

 - “If you store your hot rod and muscle car in the garage I suggest you spread out mothballs keeps away the animals–they love eating wiring.” – Steve Harris

 - “In storage…keep it dry.
 I use a fan to circulate air under and around my cars.
 I don’t cover my cars.
 Out of storage = plenty of wax and aluminum polish.” – Andy Snell

 - “I keep battery maintenance up and keep them dry, clean, and run them as much as possible.
-I use proper fuel storage for off months as well. ” – Waye Looney
+I use proper fuel storage for off months as well.
+Try STA-BIL 360 Performance to keep your fuel fresh for up to 12 months!” – Waye Looney

 - “My advice is to make sure you properly wash with a good car-wash, wipe/dry with a quality chamois (not a towel!), let it dry, and wax each time with a quality wax.
-At shows and cruises use a quality duster then spray wax and wipe off with micro fiber cloth.” – Thomas Riley Sr.
+At shows and cruises use a quality duster then spray wax and wipe off with a microfiber cloth.” – Thomas Riley Sr.